yorda2020/PortfolioProjects/README.md

 The analysis includes the following steps:

-1.Data cleaning and preprocessing
+1. Data cleaning and preprocessing

-2.Exploratory data analysis to understand the distribution and relationships between variables
+2. Exploratory data analysis to understand the distribution and relationships between variables

-3.Statistical analysis to test hypotheses and identify significant factors
+3. Statistical analysis to test hypotheses and identify significant factors

-4.Data visualization to communicate insights and findings
+4. Data visualization to communicate insights and findings